aaaaaaaaaaaaaaaaaxaaaaaa/haskell-vscode-ide/README.md

 This docker image contains, **out of the box**, the haskell compiler along with the Haskell IDE Engine (HIE) running on an ubuntu base image.

 ## Who is this for
 This image is the result of my frustrations from trying to learn haskell.
-Haskell is a pretty cool language but the web of abandonded or *deprecated* projects combined with poor IDE tooling has made learning haskell an 80/20 situation where 80 of the effort has been spent on tooling.
+Haskell is a pretty cool language but the web of abandonded or *deprecated* projects combined with poor IDE tooling has made learning haskell an 80/20 situation where 80 of the effort has been spent on tooling issues.
 To make things simpler, I've come up with this docker image.

-### Installed
+### Whats installed?
 * GHCup v0.1.5
   * Allows for easily installing different versions of the haskell compiler
 * GHC 8.6.5 ("base-4.12")